Tax

 5. Prince Edward Island: 15% HST (5% federal + 10% provincial)

-It’s worth noting that the remaining provinces and territories continue to use separate GST and PST systems or have only the GST:
+Remaining provinces and territories use separate GST and PST systems or only GST:

 • British Columbia: 5% GST + 7% PST